 Lord Jesus, in the same way You created the sun to shine and the rains to fall in due season, You continue to fill us with Your light and wash us with Your cleansing grace.
 We can never thank you enough.
 Amen and amen.

-I can hardly wait to see you again!
-Starting February 1, join me for Rise and Shine Mondays on Facebook LIVE.
-A scripture, a story, a question, and a prayer, shared in a few lively minutes.
-All the joy-filled encouragement you need to start your week with a smile, every Monday @ 8am EST.
+Every Monday morning, join me for Grace Every Monday on Facebook LIVE.
+A scripture, a story, a reflection, and a prayer, shared in a few lively minutes.
+All the joy-filled encouragement you need to start your week with a smile, every Monday @ 8am ET.

 Too early?
 Catch it later on Facebook.
 I’ll be waiting for you, I promise.